-About fifteen months ago I started feeling sick to my stomach.
-Not always nauseous, more like how you feel when you know you’re going to have diarrhea (sorry – that’s the last time I’ll be using that word in this post).
+About fifteen months ago, I started feeling sick to my stomach.
+Not always nauseous, more like how you feel when you know you’re going to have diarrhea.
 And my back was killing me all the time.
 Sometimes I felt feverish.
 I felt like this all day, every day, for the summer of 2013.
 It really sucked.
+I slept a lot, and was in fog much of the time.

 Ruling Out Wheat